-Toys "R" Us’s most effective piece of advertising in the United States is “The Great Big Christmas Book” promotional catalog, which is sent before the holiday selling season via direct mail, newspapers, and in its stores.
+Toys "R" Us’s most effective piece of advertising in the United States is “The Great Big Toys "R" US Book of Awesome” promotional catalog, which features an interactive digital app and is sent before the holiday selling season via direct mail, newspapers, and in its stores.

-The retailer's revenue dipped by 1% to $12.36 billion in fiscal 2015 (ended January), mostly due to unfavorable foreign exchange rates tied to the stronger US dollar.
-Excluding foreign currency impacts, however, net sales actually increased slightly thanks to new International store openings and comparable International store sales growth of 1.8%, driven by higher action figure, seasonal outdoor product, and construction toy sales.
-Sales declined by nearly 2% in the US, however, as video game, portable electronic, educational electronics, creative activity products,and outdoor product sales dragged.
-Girls' role play products and accessories in the US, however, were a bright spot.
+The retailer's revenue tumbled 5% to $11.8 billion in fiscal 2016 (ended January 30, 2016), mostly because of unfavorable foreign exchange rates tied to the stronger US dollar.
+Excluding foreign currency impacts, however, net sales actually increased slightly thanks to new International store openings and comparable International store sales growth of 3.2%, driven by higher baby gear/apparel and construction toy sales.
+Sales declined by 2% in the US as the retailer closed more stores and saw a 0.6% decline in same-store sales as portable electronic, video game software, and baby supply sales dragged.
+Collectibles and preschool toys in the US, however, were a bright spot.

-Toys "R" Us entered the red for a second year, reporting a net loss of $292 million as high selling, general, and administrative (SG&A) costs continued to leave the company with razor-thin profit margins.
-The retailer cut its losses drastically compared to the prior year's $1 billion loss, however, mostly as it didn't face the $378 million in goodwill impairment charges and the $51 million in losses from obsolete inventory suffered in FY2014.
-Additionally, the company paid less in income taxes, SG&A costs, and interest expenses in FY2015.
+Toys "R" Us entered the red for a third consecutive year, reporting a net loss of $130 million as high selling, general, and administrative (SG&A) costs continued to leave the company with razor-thin profit margins.
+The retailer cut its losses drastically compared to the prior year's $292 million loss, however, mainly as it paid less for payroll expenses as it shuttered more stores in the US.

-As one of the last big toy retailers, Toys "R" Us is grappling with how to grow its business amid a weak selling environment for specialty retailers.
+As one of the last big toy retailers, Toys "R" Us has been grappling with how to grow its business amid a weak selling environment for specialty retailers.
 The toy chain competes with Wal-Mart Stores and Target, which both lure shoppers with groceries and other basics.
-Furthermore, its breath of selection is being challenged by online giant Amazon.com.
+Furthermore, its breadth of selection is being challenged by online giant Amazon.com.